 Jenn’s style of teaching is an Alignment-Based Yoga that helps people find their way safely into yoga poses, and experience the alignment of mind and heart, as well as body.
 She also infuses a lot of humor and laughter into her teachings, so people find fun and transformation.

 About Kristin Olson:

 On September 6, 2001 Urban Yoga Center opened its doors.
 In the face of the tragic disaster on September 11, Kristin showed up at the makeshift UYC that evening and found six students waiting.
 None knew how to process the situation, what to do, where to go, so they had headed for a safe haven, a place of friendship and ‘family, their yoga CommUnity.’
 With that positive dream on 9/11 Urban Yoga Palm Springs has become a sacred center for CommUnity, connection, creativity, ceremony, practice, kirtan, workshops, and a celebration of yoga of all varieties.
-In 2013, the Sunnylands Yoga program was born and the classes, originally led by Kristin, have grown to, at times, a 200-person session.
+In 2013, the Sunnylands Yoga program was born and the class, originally led by Kristin, has grown to, at times, a 200-person session.